xieyuheng/inner/notes/00040-logic-of-causality.md

 Can we design a logic system which interpret "imply" as "cause"?

+- By works of Judea Pearl, we know causal logic will has a rich probability theory as its model.

 |        | `A -> B`        |
 | ------ | --------------- |
 | causal | `A` causes `B`. |